Vassius/ttrss-python/README.rst

 At a glance
 ===========

 Getting started is easy!
-Just download and unpack the source distribution and run ``python setup.py install`` in the base directory. ``pip install`` capabilities will be added soon.
+Just type ``pip install ttrss-python`` in the virtualenv of your choice.

 Usage example: